hubtype/botonic/doc-botonic/docs/plugins/plugin-contentful.md

 #### Rendering a Contentful Content With Botonic React

-To render a botonic *StartUp*, *Texts* and *Carousels* with the contents configured at contentful space:
+To render a Botonic *StartUp*, *Texts* and *Carousels* with the contents configured on the Contentful space:

 1) Create the following functions, which convert the result from the Contentful plugin to react components (They are not implemented within the Contentful plugin to keep the plugin fully decoupled from React)